 Help with mental health and addiction

-Specialist health services and resources if you or someone you care about is dealing with a mental illness or addiction.
+Specialist health services and resources for mental illness or addiction.

 Help is available if you do not feel safe or need support.